vippsas/vipps-recurring-api/vipps-recurring-api.md

 If the user does not update their `maxAmount` to the same or a higher amount than the charge, it will fail when `due` + `retryDays` is reached, and the status will be `FAILED`.

-The user will also see a failure description on the charge in the Vipps MobilePay app.
+The user will also see a failure description on the charge in the Vipps or MobilePay app.

 Display of charge failure due to a charge being higher than the `maxAmount` in Vipps:
 ![variable_amount_charge](images/variable_amount_charge.png)